 The Matrix is a sci-fi movie with Keanu Reeves.
 Quite a lot of people just know that but you could you name 10 Keanu Reeves movies?
 Point Break, Bill & Ted, …. er… hang on, let me Google it.
 You can’t do that millions of times and then maintain that searching approach.
 Using AI enables that search to be done for you.
 Through the use of Natural Language Processing (NLP) it is possible to understand what a piece of content relates to and automatically ‘tag’ your data with meaning.
 Graph technology enables you to understand how one tag relates to another so the question ‘name 10 Keanu Reeves movies’ is suddenly very easy, if still largely unnecessary!

 This capability is a game-changer.
-As a network provider you have access to all the content your customers engage with; a TV Network provider has the viewing data; A mobile network has the websites and app behaviour as well as calls and messages; a broadband network has website and app behaviour data too.
-If you provide everything then you’re sitting on a goldmine ( or an oil reserve) So what are you waiting for, you’ve got the fuel to turbo charge that customer experience and start taking back wallet share lured away from you by the over-the-top players like Netflix.
+As a network provider you have access to all the content your customers engage with; a TV Network provider has the viewing data; A mobile network has the websites and app behavior as well as calls and messages; a broadband network has website and app behavior data too.
+If you provide everything then you’re sitting on a goldmine ( or an oil reserve) So what are you waiting for, you’ve got the fuel to turbocharge that customer experience and start taking back wallet share lured away from you by the over-the-top players like Netflix.

 So Neo, are you ready to take the red pill?